 During its early years, the city of Toledo saw substantial population growth.
 A population of just over 1,200 people in 1840 rose to over 30,000 in 1870.
 The population was well over 100,000 at the time of the 1900 census.
 In 1920, the city’s population was over 240,000.
-The city’s population rose to over 300,000 at 1950.
+The city’s population rose to over 300,000 in 1950.
 The population peaked at over 380,000 in 1970 before declining at the next census and each one following that.
-Recent estimates show that the population has dropped by 3% since the last census taken in 2010.
+Recent estimates show that the population has dropped by 3% since the last poll taken in 2010.
 This shows that despite efforts to revitalize, the city of Toledo has a long way to go to increase its population.

 The area now known as Toledo was first inhabited by many groups of indigenous people.
 The area was controlled by the Wyandot tribe and the Council of Three Fires.
 The first European in the area with Etienne Brule, who arrived in what is now Toledo in 1615.
 Later in the 1600s, the French established trading posts, and the fur trade thrived.
 However, Europeans did not settle the area until at least 1795.